nest-desktop/nest-desktop/docs/developer/production.rst

 |

-To build and push NEST Desktop on `PyPI <https://pypi.org/project/nest-desktop/>`__ is a required step for the production.
+Building and pushing NEST Desktop on `PyPI <https://pypi.org/project/nest-desktop/>`__ is a required step for the production.
-Then Docker Hub can upgrade NEST Desktop in Docker image.
+After that, Docker Hub can upgrade NEST Desktop in the provided Docker image.

 Requirements
   - setuptools, wheel, twine